VedaWebProject/Tekst/Tekst-Web/README.md

 # Tekst Web

-This is the code repository for the **client** part of the Tekst platform.
+This project holds the codebase for the **client** part of the Tekst platform.
-For general information on Tekst, please visit the main [Tekst repository](https://github.com/VedaWebProject/tekst).
+For general information on Tekst, visit the [Tekst repository](https://github.com/VedaWebProject/tekst).

 ## Development